 - Take PREZISTA every day exactly as prescribed by your healthcare provider. - You must take ritonavir (NORVIR®) at the same time as PREZISTA. - Do not change your dose of PREZISTA or stop treatment without talking to your healthcare provider first. - Take PREZISTA and ritonavir (NORVIR®) with food. - Swallow PREZISTA tablets whole with a drink.
 If you have difficulty swallowing PREZISTA tablets, PREZISTA oral suspension is also available.
-Your health care provider will help determine whether PREZISTA tablets or oral suspension is right for you. - PREZISTA oral suspension should be given with the supplied oral dosing syringe.
-Shake the suspension well before each usage. - If your child is taking PREZISTA, your child's healthcare provider will decide the right dose based on your child's weight.
+Your health care provider will help decide whether PREZISTA tablets or oral suspension is right for you. - If your child is taking PREZISTA, your child's healthcare provider will decide the right dose based on your child's weight.
 Your child's healthcare provider will tell you how much PREZISTA (tablets or oral suspension) and how much ritonavir (NORVIR®) (capsules, tablets or solution) your child should take.
-Your child should take PREZISTA with ritonavir twice a day with food.
-If your child does not tolerate ritonavir oral solution, ask your child's healthcare provider for advice. - If you take too much PREZISTA, call your healthcare provider or go to the nearest hospital emergency room right away.
+Your child should take PREZISTA with ritonavir with food.
+If your child does not tolerate ritonavir oral solution, ask your child's healthcare provider for advice. - PREZISTA oral suspension should be given with the supplied oral dosing syringe.
+Shake the suspension well before each use.
+See the Instructions for Use that come with PREZISTA oral suspension for information about the right way to prepare and take a dose. - If your or your child's prescribed dose of PREZISTA oral suspension is more than 6 mL, you will need to divide the dose.
+Follow the instructions given to you by your healthcare provider or pharmacist about how to divide the dose.
+Ask your healthcare provider or pharmacist if you are not sure. - If you take too much PREZISTA, call your healthcare provider or go to the nearest hospital emergency room right away.